 - Navigate to the location or perspective you want to bookmark.

-To confirm your bookmark was created, click the Bookmarks button again; a thumbnail and the name of the bookmark you just created should be listed.
+To confirm that your bookmark was created, click the Bookmarks button again; a thumbnail and the name of the bookmark you just created should be listed.
 Clicking items in this list is how you navigate using bookmarks.

 Navigate with bookmarks

-- Using the Bookmarks pane
+- Use the Bookmarks pane.

-Use bookmarks to auto-generate an animation
+Use bookmarks to automatically generate an animation